sameersbn/docker-gitlab/README.md

 Daily backups are created at 4 am (UTC) everyday, while monthly backups are created on the 1st of every month at the same time as the daily backups.

 By default, when automated backups are enabled, backups are held for a period of 7 days.
 While when automated backups are disabled, the backups are held for an infinite period of time.
-This can behaviour can be configured via the `GITLAB_BACKUP_EXPIRY` option.
+This can behavior can be configured via the `GITLAB_BACKUP_EXPIRY` option.

 ## Shell Access